sixtyfive/pg_sequencer/README.md

 - ignore table primary keys
 - support for ruby 2.0+
 - support for rails 5.0+
-- CI via Travis (currently inoperational, PR welcome)
+- CI via Travis
+- tests working again (because some of them are out-commented ...
+PR welcome! :))
 - a lot of code cleanup by various people

 ## Installation